-When: from the start of pregnancy.
-Symptoms can get worse as the pregnancy.
-Sleep with your head elevated Description Some suggestions Wear loose clothing Wear loose clothing Eat in a seated position Adapt your diet: Eat smaller amounts more often (small meals and snacks) Eat protein-rich foods at each meal (see page 85) Reduce your intake of fatty foods of pregnancy.
-Symptoms can get worse as the pregnancy progresses. • Likely cause: hormonal changes associated with pregnancy.
-These changes slow digestion, causing stomach fluids to move Avoid eating or drinking before going to bed Sleep with your head elevated Wear loose clothing Eat in a seated position Adapt your diet: Eat smaller amounts more often (small meals and snacks) Eat protein-rich foods at each meal (see page 85) Reduce your intake of fatty foods Reduce your intake of citrus fruits, tomatoes (and tomato products), and spices if these foods irritate you Reduce your caffeine intake (see page 98) Drink between meals instead of during meals Ask your pharmacist if there are any products that may relieve your discomfort

-- Consult your prenatal care provider if

-- Symptoms persist

-- Your symptoms are accompanied by fever, nausea and vomiting, or severe headaches
+Description Some suggestions When: from the start of pregnancy.
+Symptoms can get worse as the pregnancy progresses.
+Likely cause: hormonal changes associated with pregnancy.
+These changes slow digestion, causing stomach fluids to move up into the esophagus.
+You can Avoid eating or drinking before going to bed Sleep with your head elevated Wear loose clothing Eat in a seated position Adapt your diet: Eat smaller amounts more often (small meals and snacks) Eat protein-rich foods at each meal (see page 85) Reduce your intake of fatty foods Reduce your intake of citrus fruits, tomatoes (and tomato products), and spices if these foods irritate you Reduce your caffeine intake (see page 98) Drink between meals instead of during meals Ask your pharmacist if there are any products that may relieve your discomfort Not feeling better?
+Consult your prenatal care provider if - Symptoms persist - Your symptoms are accompanied by fever, nausea and vomiting, or severe headaches